JaeYeonLee0621/SystemDesign-Interview/AWS-Lambda-under-the-Hood.md

 1. Pre-existing sandbox upon frontend request : leading to smooth "warm invokes"
 2. The sbsence of a sandbos : initiates a slower path involving placement to create a new one

++) [Pre-existing sandbox predictions]
+1. Usage Pattern
+2. Predictive Analytics
+3. Proactive Warm-Up : such as during periods of expected high traffic or in preparation for scheduled events
+4. Dynamic Scaling

 ![Lambda Architecture](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/3225c7f9-32d6-48e4-8acc-069ec88134a5)

 - `Worker manager` : responsible for tracking sandboxes, posed challenges due to to its reliance on in-memory storage, leading to potential data loss in case of host failure